 - LB depth?
 It’s unlikely, but the Eagles could decide to keep 7 LBs and Keenan Clayton would be the beneficiary of that decision.

-Tags: 53-man Roster Antonio Dixon Brandon Hughes Bryce Brown Chad Hall Chris Polk Dallas Reynolds Darryl Tapp Featured Jaiquawn Jarrett Keenan Clayton Mardy Gilyard Marvin McNutt OJ Atowge Philadelphia Eagles Popular Stanley Havili Steve Vallos
+Tags: 53-man Roster Antonio Dixon Brandon Hughes Bryce Brown Chad Hall Chris Polk Dallas Reynolds Darryl Tapp Jaiquawn Jarrett Keenan Clayton Mardy Gilyard Marvin McNutt OJ Atowge Philadelphia Eagles Stanley Havili Steve Vallos